 Graham called people to repentance that would lead to much-needed revival in our nation.
 And he reminded them of the brevity of this life and the need to face our spiritual need and commit ourselves to God.
 He then focused on the cross and shared a powerful gospel presentation.

-Graham closed with this: “We all watched in horror as planes crashed into the steel and glass of the World Trade Center.
+The closing of Billy Graham’s 9/11 message closed with this: “We all watched in horror as planes crashed into the steel and glass of the World Trade Center.
 Those majestic towers, built on solid foundations, were examples of the prosperity and creativity of America.
 When damaged, those buildings plummeted to the ground, imploding in upon themselves.
 Yet, underneath the debris, is a foundation that was not destroyed.
 Therein lies the truth of that hymn, ‘How Firm a Foundation.’

 “Yes, our nation has been attacked, buildings destroyed, lives lost.
 But now we have a choice: whether to implode and disintegrate emotionally and spiritually as a people and a nation; or whether we choose to become stronger through all of this struggle, to rebuild on a solid foundation.”